can-lehmann/owlkettle/docs/internals.md

 brew(gui(App()))
 ```

 Note that this hook is not run during updates, so any changes here may be lost if an update overwrites them.
-Look at the `update` hook if you need that behaviour as well.
+Look at the `update` hook if you need that behaviour, or `property` hook if you need both.

 ### **Before-Build Hook**
 The `beforeBuild` hook runs once before the build-hook and thus also before any values are assigned to the `WidgetState`.